jreisinger/docs/data/notes/design/basics.md

 # Design tips

 Design iteratively.
 No one designs a program top to bottom in a linear, systematic fashion.
-"It is not possible to create a perfect program the first time.
-The insight necessary to find the right solution comes only with a combination of thought and experience; pure introspection will not produce a good system, nor will pure hacking.
-Reactions from users count heavily here; a **cycle** of prototyping, experiment, user feedback, and further refinement is most effective." -- The Practice of Programming

 Try out alternatives.
 Good design involves a lot of trial and error.
 When you look at someone's code, it's finished work, not the process they went through to get there.
-"Plan to throw one away." -- Fred Brooks

 Keep it simple.
 Don't design in extra complexity until it is *really* needed.
-"No idea went into Go until it had been simplified to its essence and then had clear benefits that justified the complexity being added." -- Russ Cox

 # Resources